reitzig/sdkman-for-fish/README.md

 # SDKMAN! for fish

+Makes command `sdk` from [SDKMAN!] available in fish.
-Provides auto-completion for [SDKMAN!] and adds installed binaries to the PATH.
+Also provides auto-completion and adds binaries from installed SDKs to the PATH.

 Tested with fish 2.7.1 and SDKMAN!
 5.6.5.